tusen-ai/SST/README.md

 **PyTorch >= 1.9 is recommended for a better support of the checkpoint technique.**
 (or you can manually replace the interface of checkpoint in torch < 1.9 with the one in torch >= 1.9.)

-Our immplementation is based on [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), so just follow their [getting_started](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/getting_started.md) and simply run the script: `run.sh`.
+Our implementation is based on [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), so just follow their [getting_started](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/getting_started.md) and simply run the script: `run.sh`.
 Then you will get a basic result of SST after 5~7 hours (depends on your devices).

 We only provide the single-stage model here, as for our two-stage models, please follow [LiDAR-RCNN](https://github.com/TuSimple/LiDAR_RCNN).
 It's also a good choice to apply other powerful second stage detectors to our single-stage SST.